chrisemezue/Igbo-Speech-Dataset/igbo-pontoon/README.md

 The table below documents the standard translation agreed upon for some technical terms in the [Igbo Pontoon platform](https://pontoon.mozilla.org/ig/common-voice/).

-If you have any issues or want to add more, please do so by creating an issue on this repository.
+If you have any issues or want to add more, please do so by creating an issue on this repository or contacting chris.emezue@gmail.com.
 ____

 |      English      | Igbo |